AntonisGantzos/ICDAR-Paper-Classification/README.md

 ## Overview

 This project classifies ICDAR 2024 conference papers using natural language processing techniques.
-It extracts titles and authors, preprocesses data, and categorizes documents into predefined classes, using a zero-shot classifier from HuggingFace.
+For each paper it extracts its title and authors, preprocesses the metadata, and categorizes documents into predefined classes based on it, by implementing a zero-shot classifier from HuggingFace.

 ## Requirements